|

 Opinion polls find consistently that around 80% of the British public support the legalisation of euthanasia - see EXIT's statistics.
 However modern Britain is effectively a two party state where both parties have similar policies and neither is willing to confront controversial issues.
 Busting the system is impossible without proportional representation and big finance.
 Neither party will support any form of proportional representation or state funding because it would end their monopoly of power.
 So in spite of public opinion there is no immediate prospect of legal change here.

 Physician assisted suicide is practiced legally in the Netherlands - see Euthanasia in Holland.
-Despite the success of the Dutch model, no other country in the world has legalised euthanasia, due mainly to the organised opposition of religious groups.
+More recently Belgium and Luxembourg have introduced legislation, but despite the success of the Dutch model, few other countries have legalised euthanasia, due mainly to the organised opposition of religious groups.
 With the absence of prescription drugs, some have sought other painless methods of deliverance.
-The standard work on this topic is Suicide and Attempted Suicide: Methods and Consequences by Geo Stone.
-Of particular interest in this most comprehensive book is the use of inert gases such as argon, helium and nitrogen.
-Helium supplied for party balloons is unsuitable since it is now mixed with air to prevent asphyxia.
-Procuring heroin or methadone on the black market is another option.
-Charcoal is more readily available than inert gases or drugs and burning it in a confined space will produce a high concentration of carbon monoxide, which is heavier than air.
+One of the best works on this topic is Suicide and Attempted Suicide: Methods and Consequences by Geo Stone.
+Of particular interest here is the use of inert gases such as argon, helium and nitrogen.
+Disposable helium cylinders are freely available and their use is illustrated in Derek Humphry's Final Exit on DVD.
+Another option are charcoal briquettes - burning them in the confined space of a car, or in a small sealed room (with a warning notice outside), will produce a high concentration of carbon monoxide.
 While no one wants to see young depressed individuals ending their lives in these ways, this risk has to be balanced against the benefits to people who may have terminal conditions and are currently being denied choice.
-I appreciate that some people may find discussion of this subject shocking, but speak as a former railway employee and fail to see why rail and underground staff should be traumatised simply because the religious zealots who govern this country refuse to allow voluntary euthanasia.
+I appreciate that some may find discussion of this subject appalling, but as a former railway employee, I fail to see why rail and underground staff should be continually traumatised.
+These incidents are a regular occurrence on the rail and tube network and can cost millions in lost work time, particularly if they occur during the morning commute.
+Railway suicides will never be eradicated without massive infrastructure changes, which the country cannot afford.
+But allowing regulated euthanasia on compassionate grounds would at least minimise the problem.

 A strong argument could be made for considering euthanasia in other cases such as for handicapped babies, the incurably insane and for those who have lost possession of their faculties.
 Living wills (advance directives) and values histories help medical staff and others to make decisions about your care and treatment should you become seriously ill and unable to speak for yourself.
 In some circumstances, living wills may become legally binding on health care staff.
 See The Living Will and Values History Project.
 If medical treatment is withdrawn the patient may suffer a slow death from hunger, thirst or pneumonia, which I find unacceptable, so my Living Will below gives express permission for euthanasia.
 Although it is not legally binding it should offer some defence against a prosecution.